coder/coder-v1-cli/docs/coder_workspaces_create-from-config.md

 ### Synopsis

-Create a new Coder workspace using a Workspaces As Code template.
+Create a new Coder workspace using a workspace template.

 ```
 coder workspaces create-from-config [flags]